amfauzn/Nusantara-Civilizations/README.md

 -

 ## Chosen Civilizations
 Not every polity in Nusantara will become a separate civilization.
 Some of them will become a City-state, while some others are unselected.
-They are divided into 5 (five) sub-region:
+They are divided into 6 (six) sub-region:
 - Sumatra and Malay Peninsula
 - Java and Bali
 - Borneo